simular-ai/simular-ai.github.io/index.md

 Returns the found elements in sorted order, by "x" (left to right) or "y" (top to bottom).
 Used only if `returnType` is "elementArray".

+### useNeighborForMissingDescription
+Whether or not to use the description of an element's neighbor as a substitute if the element's description is empty.
+This is only used if returnType involves returning element descriptions.

 ### returnType
 Options are: "elementArray" (default), "string", "stringArray", "strToElemDict".
 - elementArray: returns an array of UIElements